United States and the United Nations Convention on the Law of the Sea: Debate

 In the United States there has been vigorous debate over the ratification of the treaty, with criticism coming mainly from political conservatives.
 In 2012, a group of Republican senators led by Jim Inhofe of Oklahoma and Jim DeMint of South Carolina blocked American ratification of the Convention, claiming that it would infringe on U.S. sovereignty.
 Other commentators have argued that although the George W. Bush administration, the Pentagon and the Senate Foreign Relations Committee favored ratification, other U.S. congressional committees possessing oversight jurisdiction have yet to undertake an open, transparent and substantive public review of this most complex treaty's significant environmental regulatory and judicial enforcement provisions, their relationship to the provisions of other multilateral environmental treaties, and the need to amend U.S. federal environmental, wildlife, chemicals and offshore drilling laws and/or regulations in order to implement the international legal obligations the U.S. would assume upon ratification of UNCLOS.
-It is arguable whether such a review would have revealed the relationship between U.S. UNCLOS accession efforts, environmental legislation previously proposed by members of the 111th Congress and oceans policies adopted by the Obama administration.